ethans333/soundcloudTerminal/README.md

   <img src="Capture.png" width="40%">
 </div>

-Utilize SoundCloud within a terminal environment; play SoundCloud tracks by searching a track or an artist **without** the interuption of **ads**.
+Utilize SoundCloud within a terminal environment, play SoundCloud tracks by searching for a track or an artist **without** the interuption of **ads**.
 Download your favorite songs with their [metadata](https://en.wikipedia.org/wiki/ID3).
 If you plan to use any of the code featured in this project please give me credit!
 This is still under devlopment so **expect bugs!!! :beetle:**

 ## Instructions

-Make sure [Git](https://git-scm.com/) and [node.js](https://nodejs.org/en/download/) is installed!
+Make sure [Git](https://git-scm.com/) and [node.js](https://nodejs.org/en/download/) are installed!

 First, clone the repository to your local machine.